This Whole30 Grapefruit Mocktail Sparkler with Sage is lightly sweet, unbelievably herbaceous, and of course, a non-alcoholic drink.

 Prepare the drink!

-Juice two grapefruits.
+Juice two grapefruits, removing any seeds.
 Bring the juice to a simmer in a small pan.

-Remove the leaves and chill in the refrigerator.
+Remove the leaves and chill the juice in the refrigerator until cold.

-Top off with grapefruit Lacroix for a little sparkle!
+Top off with Grapefruit flavorful Lacroix for a little sparkle!

 I get my lemon zest salt from Jacobsen Salt Co.
 It’s absolutely delicious & fabulous in cooked dishes as well!